-Criteria JORC Code explanation Commentary are discontinuous and can form boudins with the ore zone.
-Grade distribution within these blobs is erratic (Lennartz, 1988).
-Controls on ore shoots within the resource are not well understood at this stage.
-From the data available there appears to be a major zone of mineralisation plunging north from the south end of the Waihi pit.
+Criteria JORC Code explanation Commentary mineralisation plunging north from the south end of the Waihi pit.
 From the old stope plans of the Waihi Shaft, it would appear that the higher grade mineralisation has a steeply dipping lensoidal shape, with occasional glory holes, which WMC inferred were fold hinges.
 Around the Homeward Bound and east lode areas the higher grade mineralisation appears to have a 30° plunge to the north.
 Pyrrhotite, pyrite and arsenopyrite are the dominant sulphides within the resource.
-Trace to accessory concentrations of chalcopyrite, pentlandite, gesdorfite, and bismuth have been recognised Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: a easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
+Trace to accessory concentrations of chalcopyrite, pentlandite, gesdorfite, and bismuth have been recognised Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 See list of drill intercepts.
 Widths reported in the Significant Intercepts table are all down hole lengths.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
 Original assays are length weighted.
 Grades are not top cut.
 Lower cut off is nominally 0.5g/t.
 Maximum 2m internal dilution.
-No metal equivalents reported Relationship between mineralisation These relationships are particularly important in the reporting of Exploration Results.
+No metal equivalents reported Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
-Intercept widths are down hole lengths.
+If it is not known and only the down hole lengths are reported, there should be a clear Intercept widths are down hole lengths.
 True widths are not reported given the varying orientation of drilling and mineralisation at each deposit/prospect mentioned in the report.